CAM Software – Understanding and Using CAM

 Drilling Function

-Your will often require circular holes (Fig. 9-5) to be drilled or bored into your material in various locations.
+Your project will often require circular holes (Fig. 9-5) to be drilled or bored into your material in various locations.
 As with manual drilling, you too can have your CNC parameters set to do either through or blind drilling.
 The most important aspect to note is that the drilling function works only with the diameter bit you are using.
 As an example, you have a piece of sheet stock that requires a series of ¼-in holes (possibly for shelf standards) along with some 35-mm holes for cup hinges.
 If you are using a ¼-in bit in your spindle, the drilling function will only plunge-drill the ¼-in holes to the proper size.
 To produce the 35-mm hole with the ¼-in bit, you would be required to select the area clearance option to produce the required circular pocket.

 FIGURE 9-4 Engraving along a line using stick fonts.